plural indictments

 1

-: a formal written statement framed by a prosecuting authority and found by a jury (such as a grand jury) charging a person with an offense
+: a formal written statement prepared by a prosecuting authority charging a person with a crime and returned by a jury (such as a grand jury) upon finding that sufficient evidence to support it was presented

 2